unsaved/gradle-ivyxml-plugin/README.txt

         of Ivyxml) defaults to file('ivy.xml').

     Map<String, String> ivyxm.ivyVariables
-        You can use these variables in the ivy.xml file like ${this}.
+        You can use these variables in the ivy.xml file with references like
+        ${this} in ivy.xml attribute values.
         [Before version 0.3.0 of this plugin, this property was named 'ivyProperties'].
         Defaults to null (only Ivy's default variables, and Java system properties will be available in the dependency file).

-    boolean ivyxml.variablizeProjStrings
+    String property projIvyVariablePrefix
+        [Before version 0.3.0 of this plugin, boolean property 'variablizeProjStrings' controlled this behavior, with non-modifiable
+        prefix value of "gproj|"].
-        If true, then all String type properties of your Gradle Project may be used like this in the ivy.xml attribute values:
+        If non-null, then all String type properties of your Gradle Project may be used with references like this in ivy.xml attribute values:
-            ${gproj|propertyName}
-        Defaults to true.
+            ${YOUR_PREFIX_VALUEpropertyName}
+        Set projIvyVariablePrefix to null to disable this feature altogether.
+        Defaults to 'gproj', so that attribute values like this will expand:
+            ${gproj|projectPropertyName}

 UTILITY METHOD